herjulf/Read-Sensors/README.md

 --------
 This a project for reading remote and realtime sensor data.
-Typically this android app is used with the sensd package which acts as a gateway to WSN network. send functions as gateway daemon and relay senors data report to it's listeners. sensd is used TCP and uses a temprary port of 1234.
+Typically this android app is used with the sensd package which acts as a gateway to WSN network. sensd functions as gateway daemon and relay sensors data report to it's listeners. sensd uses TCP a temprary port of 1234.

 Copyright
 ---------